keny-azvd/softcore-nios2/README.md

 # How run the project

-1. Add the DE0_CV_Qsys.qsys on quartus project, make the build inside program.
+1. Add the DE0_CV_Qsys.qsys on quartus project and make the build inside program.
 2. Scan the USB blaster with FPGA and select the CPU, as described on tutorial : https://www.youtube.com/watch?v=XprMl1q_Srk
 3. Open Eclipse to Nios 2 and select the software folder as workspace.
 4. Build the Project on eclipse.